librenms/librenms/doc/Alerting/Templates.md

 The Default Template is a 'one-size-fit-all'.
 We highly recommend defining your own templates for your rules to include more specific information.

-## Testing

-It's possible to test your new template before assigning it to a rule.
-To do so you can run `./scripts/test-template.php`.
-The script will provide the help info when ran without any parameters.

-As an example, if you wanted to test template ID 10 against localhost running rule ID 2 then you would run:

-`./scripts/test-template.php -t 10 -d -h localhost -r 2`

-If the rule is currently alerting for localhost then you will get the full template as expected to see on email, if it's not then you will just see the template without any fault information.

 ## Examples

 Default Template: